Diesen Beitrag gibt es auch auf Deutsch

 - Melt the wax over a double boiler.
 While the wax is melting, prep your egg shells by placing them into an empty egg carton and add the wicks.

 - Secure the wicks with special wick holders or simply with toothpicks.
 Once the wax is completely melted, carefully pour it into the egg shells.

 - Let the wax harden completely, ideally overnight.
+Trim the wicks to the desired length.
 Then decorate the egg carton with wood wool, greenery of your choice,..

 Keywords: Easter, candles, DIY, wood wool, moss, Easter DIY, eggs, eggshells